artxgj/apple_health/README.md

 # apple_health

-Programs to process exported iPhone Health app data.
-The exported data are stored in an xml file.
+The iPhone Health App stores Apple Watch data, user-keyed-in data and clinical data from health providers.

+This repo has the following:

+1. Programs that extract elements from  the Health App's exported xml file that are transformed and loaded into various csv files representing different health and activity dimensions.

+2. Programs that generate csv files for exploring my Apple Watch activity data using Jupyter notebooks.
+These programs are found in [stories_helper_programs](stories_helper_programs).

+3. Data stories regarding Apple Watch and Apple Health data are found in the [apple_watch_stories](apple_watch_stories) folder.

+The code that processes the xml elements works with iOS 14's Health App and are not backward compatible. iOS 14 Health App removed the appleMoveMinutes and appleMoveMinutesGoal attributes from the ActivitySummary xml element.
+The attributes were replaced by appleMoveTime and appleMoveTimeGoal.

-This is the structure of the exported health data:
+This is the xml structure of the exported health data:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>